Keele University: Students' Union

 Keele University Students' Union organises social activities throughout the year.
 The principal Students' Union building was designed by Stillman & Eastwick-Field (now part of the T. P. Bennett practice), with some guidance from the university's architect, J. A. Pickavance.
 It opened in 1962 and was completed in 1963, extended in the 1970s and the ground-floor interior remodelled in 2011–2012.
 Its magazine, Concourse, was founded in 1964 and is issued monthly during term time.
 Concourse is editorially independent of both the university and the students' union.
-Princess Margaret, as Chancellor of the university, with her husband, attended the student union Christmas Ball on Monday December 7, 1964.
+Princess Margaret, as Chancellor of the university, with her husband, attended the student union Christmas Ball on Monday 7 December 1964.
 Princess Margaret danced with the President of the student union, and her husband danced with the Vice-President, attending until 3am.

+The ballroom inside the Students' Union regularly hosts concerts and events and boasts a legendary music history, hosting famous bands from the late 1960s through the 1980s and beyond, including Pink Floyd, Jethro Tull, U2, Dire Straits, UB40, The Kinks, and The Pretenders, often at the beginning of their musical career.

 Student activity

 The Keele team won the 1968 series of University Challenge.
 The same team also made runner up to Sidney Sussex College, Cambridge (1979) in the 2002 special University Challenge: Reunited.